-There are usually between 70 and 150 applications each year resulting in a 5-10% success rate depending on the number of roles available (4-8 each year).
+There are usually between 150 - 250 applications annually, resulting in a success rate of 4-5% depending on the number of roles available each year.

 How is the course set up?

 The information you require is in the Job Purpose/Summary in the advert as well as the Job Description under Main Training Objectives and Responsibilities.